enasequence/webin-cli-validator/README.md

 **Adding dependency in webin-cli**

--Build a jar for the implementing validaor and add it to the library path or publish it to maven or any accessible repository and  add it as dependency in webin-cli.
+-Build a jar for the implementing validator and add it to the library path or publish it to maven or any accessible repository and  add it as dependency in webin-cli.

 e.g.,
 ```